stueyG1t/CMALT-Stuart/index.md

 - University of Greenwich (2022) *Digital Strategy 2030: Becoming a digital-first university*.
 Internal document.
 [↑ Back to top](#sections)

+## Core Area 1: Operational Issues
-## Core Area 1a: Understanding the Constraints and Benefits of Different Technologies
+### Core Area 1a: Understanding the Constraints and Benefits of Different Technologies

 As the institutional lead for LinkedIn Learning at the University of Greenwich, one of my primary responsibilities has been to ensure we derive maximum value from our investment in the platform.
 LinkedIn Learning offers wide-ranging skills development opportunities for both students and staff, particularly in areas such as digital literacy, employability, and personal development.
 However, it is a third-party platform and not natively integrated with the university’s core systems.